Kivo0/BSCVRoboticsProject/README.md

 #### Navigation

 In this part of the project we want to be able to assign our map to the turtlebot to navigate on, and as well assume a default position of the turtlebot on the map in other to be able to give the turtlebot specific goal position command to reach.
 To achieve this we considered using the turtlebot_navigation stack package which uses the *AMCL* package.
-We have created our own package called *`turtlebot_nav`* it basically contains the launch files that is use to organize the processes involved for the turtlebot navigation.
+We have created our own package called *`turtlebot_nav`* it basically contains the launch files that is use to organize the processes involved for the turtlebot navigation processes.
 The content of this launch file is displayed below.

 ```
 <launch>